Butholezwe Ncube

-Butholezwe Ncube (born 24 April 1992) is a Zimbabwean footballer who plays as a midfielder for AmaZulu F.C. and the Zimbabwe national football team.
+Butholezwe Ncube (born 24 April 1992) is a Zimbabwean professional footballer who played as a midfielder for South African Premier Division club AmaZulu and the Zimbabwe national team.

 Career

 AmaZulu

 Ncube joined South African club AmaZulu in 2016, making his debut for the club on the opening day of the season against Black Leopards.
-In September 2018, Ncube signed a three year contract extension with the club.
+In September 2018, Ncube signed a three-year contract extension with the club.

 International

 Ncube made his senior international debut on 24 March 2018 in a 4–2 penalty defeat to Angola, following a 2–2 draw in regulation time.